Monoamine oxidase: Function

+In 2021, it was discovered that MAO-B does not mediate dopamine catabolism in the rodent striatum but instead participates in striatal γ-aminobutyric acid (GABA) synthesis from putrescine and that synthesized GABA in turn inhibits dopaminergic neurons in this brain area.
+It has been found that MAO-B, via the putrescine pathway, importantly mediates GABA synthesis in astrocytes in various brain areas, including in the hippocampus, cerebellum, striatum, cerebral cortex, and substantia nigra pars compacta (SNpc).
+These findings may warrant a rethinking of the actions of MAO-B inhibitors in the treatment of Parkinson's disease.

-Substrate specificities
+Substrates and specificities

-They are well known enzymes in pharmacology, since they are the target for the action of a number of monoamine oxidase inhibitor drugs.
+Monoamine oxidases are well known enzymes in pharmacology, since they are the target for the action of a number of monoamine oxidase inhibitor drugs.
 MAO-A is particularly important in the catabolism of monoamines ingested in food.
 Both MAOs are also vital to the inactivation of monoamine neurotransmitters, for which they display different specificities.